 This is something we started when she was five years old, but we continue it to this day.
 I bought a cute little journal and whenever she wants to, she writes to me and puts it on my pillow.
 I write back, by answering her questions or asking her a few and then put it on her pillow to find.

 If a journal isn’t your thing, set your daughter up with a free email account and send each other emails.
 My tween loves getting mail.

 When I write her in our journal or in an email, I ask her about her friends and if the kid who bullied her still does, and what she thinks of her math teacher.

-Or I leave her little love notes on her pillow. (download them below)
+I also leave her little love notes on her pillow so she knows I was thinking about her. (download them below)